-Truman Week is setup for new students to craft and own their Truman experience.
+Truman Week is for new students to craft and own their Truman experience.
 Each student defines their time at college in unique ways.
 Truman Week gives students the time and space to explore campus, make connections with other students, and forge new relationships with faculty and staff.
 Each resident has a full schedule of meetings, workshops, and meet-ups to attend.
 By the end of the week, the Truman campus should feel like it is fully your campus and home.

 One of the great traditions in Truman Week is the College Cup Challenge.
-Each residence hall puts together teams of new students to compete in various events.
-This could be anything from trivia tournaments and talent showcases on stage at historic Baldwin Hall to the ridiculous relay events on the field at Stokes Stadium.
-Residents don their hall colors and cheer on their residence hall teams to victory.
-They also earn points for their hall by exploring Truman's resources and facilities.
+Each residence hall puts together a team of new students to compete in various events.
+This could be anything from trivia tournaments and talent showcases on stage at historic Baldwin Hall to the Ridiculous Relay events on the field at Stokes Stadium.
+Residents wear their hall colors and cheer on their residence hall teams to victory.
+They also earn points for their hall by exploring Truman's resources.
 The hall with the most points at the end of the week is awarded the coveted College Cup Champion trophy to display all year.
 Even more important are the connections residents make with each other while competing and celebrating together.

-Students living on campus have direct access to all the events that connect you with other students.
-Whether it is attending the annual Oktoberfest with kegs of root beer or catching a concert on the Quad, you will have so many opportunities to engage with other students and develop life-long friendships.
+that build connections with other students.
+Whether it is attending the annual Oktoberfest with kegs of root beer or catching a concert on the Quad, there are many opportunities to engage with other students and develop life-long friendships.

 The Residence Life staff helps curate experiences for residents through the Resident Engagement and Development Plan.
 Students build Connections with other residents and their hall staff through regular social events and personal interactions.

 Staff engage with residents about Wellness topics and showcase what successful college students do to take care of themselves.

 Residence Life fosters welcoming environments that encourage students to explore their own Identity and help them meet others as they want to be seen.

 Staff in the halls promote Academic Excellence by celebrating successes in the classroom and connecting residents with resources that will help them thrive.

-Living on campus also helps student building Professional Competencies and prepare for a future beyond Truman.
+Living on campus also helps students building Professional Competencies and prepare for a future beyond Truman.

-Students who succeed at Truman challenge themselves to engage with these issues while living on campus.
-The experience adds value to their time at Truman and helps to make memories that last a lifetime.
+Hail to the Bulldogs